Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 To add product options and variants in WooCommerce, you have to create a separate ‘variable product’ and the steps involved in adding the options and variants to it are a bit tiresome, involving lots of sub-menus and drop-down lists.

-It also gives you easy-to-use bulk editing tools (pictured below) — you can select the variants you want and immediately apply standard prices, inventory, product codes etc. to them all in one go.
+By contrast, Shopify pre-populates a lot of the variant data for you and lays it out in a cleaner, more coherent manner.
+It also gives you easy-to-use bulk editing tools — you can select the variants you want to work on, and the platform will immediately apply standard prices, inventory, product codes etc. to them all in one go.

 Using WooCommerce vs installing a Shopify ‘Buy Button’